Time's Encomium

-Time's Encomium (Jan.
-1968-Jan.
-1969, 31'43") is an electronic, four channel, musical composition by Charles Wuorinen for synthesized and processed synthesized sound.
-Released on Nonesuch Records in 1969, the composition was commissioned by Teresa Sterne for the label.
+Time's Encomium (1968–1969) is a quadraphonic electronic composition by Charles Wuorinen.
+Released on LP by Nonesuch Records in 1969, the composition was commissioned for the label by Teresa Sterne.

-It was awarded the 1970 Pulitzer Prize for Music, and was realized on the RCA Mark II Synthesizer at the Columbia-Princeton Electronic Music Center, NYC.
-At the time Wuorinen was the youngest composer ever to win the Pulitzer.
-The piece is also the first electronic piece to win the prize.
+The work was realized on the RCA Mark II Sound Synthesizer at the Columbia-Princeton Electronic Music Center in Manhattan.
+It was awarded the 1970 Pulitzer Prize for Music, making it the first electronic composition to win the prize and Wuorinen the youngest winning composer at that time.

 Time's Encomium is the title because in this work everything depends on the absolute, not the seeming, length of events and sections.
 Being electronic, Time's Encomium has no inflective dimension.
 Its rhythm is always quantitative, never qualitative.
 Because I need time, I praise it; hence the title.
 Because it doesn't need me, I approach it respectively; hence the word 'encomium'.